-- provide and explain NRCS Conservation Practice Standard Tree/Shrub Site Preparation (Code 490) as it relates to implementing this enhancement. - verify the enhancement is planned for the appropriate land use. - provide and explain NRCS Conservation Practice Standard Tree/Shrub Establishment (Code 612) as it relates to implementing this enhancement. - verify no plants on the Federal or state noxious weeds list are included. - NRCS will provide Technical Assistance, as needed, in the following: - Selecting a combination of species to meet enhancement criteria. - Selecting planting techniques, arrangement and spacing design, and timing appropriate for the site and soil conditions. - Planning the use of additional erosion control for the site, as needed. - Preparing specifications for applying this enhancement for each site using approved state implementation requirements, national technical notes, appropriate state technical notes, and narrative statements in the conservation plan, or other acceptable documentation.
+- provide and explain NRCS Conservation Practice Standard Tree/Shrub Site Preparation (CPS 490) as it relates to implementing this enhancement.
+Verify the enhancement is planned for acres that have been appropriately prepared for tree/shrub establishment. - provide and explain NRCS Conservation Practice Standard Tree/Shrub Establishment (Code 612) as it relates to implementing this enhancement. - verify the enhancement is planned for the appropriate land use. - verify no plants on the Federal or state noxious weeds list are included in the planning combination. - NRCS will provide Technical Assistance, as needed, in the following: - Selecting a combination of species to meet enhancement criteria. - Selecting planting techniques, arrangement and spacing design, and timing appropriate for target native wildlife, the site and soil conditions. - Planning the use of additional erosion control for the site, as needed. - Preparing specifications for applying this enhancement for each site using approved state implementation requirements, national technical notes, appropriate state technical notes, and narrative statements in the conservation plan, or other acceptable documentation.